geugenm/polaris/docs/using/getting_started_with_polaris.md

 # Prerequisites

 - (mandatory) A Python 3.x environment
-    - Polaris is known to work with python 3.7 and 3.8
+    - Polaris is known to work with python 3.7, 3.8 and 3.9.
-    - Polaris does not support python 3.9 yet, [we're almost there](https://gitlab.com/librespacefoundation/polaris/polaris/-/issues/124).
     - Python 2 is [not supported](https://www.python.org/doc/sunset-python-2/).

 - A Linux or Unix-like operating environment